Richard Posner: Legal and philosophical positions

+Legal value of Constitution and Supreme Court precedents

 In June 2016, Posner was criticized by right-wing media organizations for a column he wrote for Slate in which he stated, "I see absolutely no value to a judge of spending decades, years, months, weeks, day, hours, minutes, or seconds studying the Constitution, the history of its enactment, its amendments, and its implementation."

 He has called his approach to judging pragmatic.
 "I pay very little attention to legal rules, statutes, constitutional provisions. ...
 A case is just a dispute.
 The first thing you do is ask yourself—forget about the law—what is a sensible resolution of this dispute?
 The next thing ... is to see if a recent Supreme Court precedent or some other legal obstacle stood in the way of ruling in favor of that sensible resolution.
 And the answer is that's actually rarely the case.
 When you have a Supreme Court case or something similar, they're often extremely easy to get around."